"Replaced by robots? The challenges and opportunities of automation for the workforce" by Dr Carl Frey and Dr Maike Osborne

 Dr Carl Frey is a James Martin Fellow with the Oxford Martin Programme on the Impacts of Future Technology.

 His research interests include the transition of industrial nations to knowledge-driven economies; subsequent challenges in terms of economic growth and the efficiency of financial markets.
-In particular his focus is on regulatory implications of asymmetric information in financial markets; technology change and impacts on labour markets and income inequality; intellectual property rights, investment and economic growth.
+In particular her focus is on regulatory implications of asymmetric information in financial markets; technology change and impacts on labour markets and income inequality; intellectual property rights, investment and economic growth.